Jeurys Familia

-Jeurys Familia Mojica ([ˈxewɾis faˈmilja]; born October 10, 1989) is a Dominican professional baseball pitcher in the Arizona Diamondbacks organization.
-He has played in Major League Baseball (MLB) for the New York Mets, Oakland Athletics, Philadelphia Phillies and the Boston Red Sox.
-Familia was signed by the Mets as a non-drafted free agent in 2007.
+Jeurys Familia Mojica ([ˈxewɾis faˈmilja]; born October 10, 1989) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Oakland Athletics, Philadelphia Phillies, and Boston Red Sox.

+Familia signed with the Mets as a non-drafted free agent in 2007.
 He made his MLB debut in 2012, and became the team's closer in 2015.
 He was named an MLB All-Star in 2016.
 The Mets traded him to the Athletics in July 2018, then re-signed him in late 2018 to a three-year deal that spanned the 2019–2021 seasons.
 He then spent parts of the 2022 season with the Phillies and Red Sox.

 Early life

 Familia's father worked for the Dominican military and part-time at a gas station despite being hindered by a leg injury suffered in a childhood accident.
 Familia's mother worked in a small boutique.
 On their combined wages, the parents raised five children.

 Growing up in the Boca Chica section of Santo Domingo, Familia's favorite sport to play was basketball.
 He was especially fond of Allen Iverson and was also a fan of Kobe Bryant.
 He did not begin playing baseball until he was older and his friends had largely abandoned basketball in its favor.
 He did not have access to baseball equipment for most of his childhood.